mathenaangeles/Athena/README.md

 # Athena

+Athena is a highly-customizable **Retrieval Augmented Generation** system that enables users to manage, search, and interact with their data.
+It was built using **Azure** cloud services.

 ## Getting Started

 ### Server - Flask
+1. Start a virtual environment then run `pip install -r requirements.txt`.
-1. Navigate to the `server` directory.
+2. Navigate to the `server` directory.
-2. Create a `.env` file and set the following variables.
+3. Create a `.env` file and set the following variables.
 ```
 FLASK_APP=main.py
 FLASK_DEBUG=1